jklynch/mr-fitty/README.rst

     :target: https://travis-ci.org/jklynch/mr-fitty

-MrFitty is an open-source Python package for fitting XANES data to a set of reference spectra using linear least squares and best subset selection as described in *An Introduction to Statistical Learning with Applications in R* by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.
+MrFitty is an open-source Python package for fitting XANES data to a set of reference spectra using linear least squares.
 It runs on any system with a Python 3.6+ interpreter including Linux, OS X, and Windows.

 MrFitty functions similarly to the spectra-fitting tools in the LabView software suite written by Dr. Matthew Marcus at the Berkeley Synchrotron available `here <https://sites.google.com/a/lbl.gov/als-beamline1032/software-download>`_.